malavpanda/SudokuSolver/README.md

 ## Code Samples

-mytest.java covers the how the tokens are used and compute the result and outputs the file
+mytest.java covers how tokens are used and compute the result and outputs the file

 ## Installation